Abu Dhabi Extradition lawyers in UAE explain the UAE law on extradition;

 1 – If the requested person is a State citizen.

-2 – If the Law in the requested State determines that the competent judicial authorities have jurisdiction over the crime for which persons they asked to extradition.
+2—If the Law in the requested State determines that the competent judicial authorities have jurisdiction over the crime for which the persons are asked to be extradited.

 3 – If the crime object of the request is a political crime or correlated to a political crime;